 Next, they will evaluate the T&P valve to make sure this safety feature is not putting your family or home at risk.

 Analyze Flue Pipe

-Also, keep in mind that not all heating systems share the same flue pipe.
+Also, keep in mind that not all heating systems in one house share the same flue pipe.
 A gas fireplace, for example, has a flue pipe of its own that does not serve to expel the same material as all other heating systems.

 Inspect For Leaks